modestmaps/modestmaps-js/doc/index.md

 <a name="Location.lon"></a>
 ### lon `location.lon`
-The location's longitude, or distance from the [prime meridian](http://en.wikipedia.org/wiki/Prime_meridian) in degrees.
+The location's **longitude**, or distance from the [prime meridian](http://en.wikipedia.org/wiki/Prime_meridian) in degrees.
 Positive values are east of the prime meridian; negative values are west. `±180` degrees is the [international date line](http://en.wikipedia.org/wiki/International_Date_Line).
 Longitude values outside of the `[-180, 180]` range "wrap", so a longitude of `190` degrees may be converted to `-170` in certain calculations.

 <a name="Location.fromString"></a>
 ### Location.fromString `MM.Location.fromString(str)`